eliassun/WebRTC/README.md

 # WebRTC
-These scripts will automate the setup of a FreeSWITCH by Terraform, including:
+These scripts will automate a voice/video service based on FreeSWITCH by Terraform, including:

 1. Install, update and upgrade Ubuntu 22 to the latest version

 2. Install FreeSWITCH from source code

-3. Configure FreeSWITCH to run on AWS
+3. Configure FreeSWITCH to be ready for the service on AWS

 4. Install Coturn